CGordini/cgordini.github.com/_posts/2019-07-12-waterford.md

 ---
-title: Waterford Hills with Summer Track Days
+title: Waterford Hills Track Day with Summer Track Days
 ---

 Word of mouth lead me to a Waterford Hills OTD that allowed passengers -- a rarity amongst track days as often organizers don't want to pay the extra insurance, and the track owners themselves will refuse to.